Succession to Elizabeth I: Lennox claim

 Mary I of England had died without managing to have her preferred successor and first cousin, Margaret Douglas, Countess of Lennox, nominated by parliament.
 Margaret Douglas was a daughter of Margaret Tudor, and lived to 1578, but became a marginal figure in discussions of the succession to Elizabeth I, who at no point clarified the dynastic issues of the Tudor line.
 When in 1565 Margaret Douglas's elder son Henry Stuart, Lord Darnley, married Mary, Queen of Scots, the "Lennox claim" was generally regarded as consolidated into the "Stuart claim".

 Stuart claimants

 James VI was the son of two grandchildren of Margaret Tudor.
 Arbella Stuart, the most serious other contender by the late 16th century, was the daughter of Margaret Douglas, Countess of Lennox's younger son Charles Stuart, 1st Earl of Lennox.

 James VI's mother, Mary, Queen of Scots, was considered a plausible successor to the English throne.
 At the beginning of Elizabeth's reign she sent ambassadors to England when a parliament was summoned, anticipating a role for parliament in settling the succession in her favour.
-Mary was a Roman Catholic, and her proximity to the succession was a factor in plotting, making her position a political problem for the English government, eventually resolved by judicial means.
-She was executed in 1587.
-In that year Mary's son James reached the age of twenty-one, while Arbella was only twelve.
+Mary was a Roman Catholic, and her proximity to the succession was a factor in plotting, including the Throckmorton Plot and the Babington Plot, making her position a political problem for the English government, eventually resolved by judicial means.
+She was convicted of plotting to assassinate Elizabeth and was executed in 1587.
+In that year, Mary's son James reached the age of twenty-one, while Arbella was only twelve.